 - We have created a unique and highly varied itinerary on which you will drive through rural India and the Himalayan foothills, see the home town of the Dalai Lama, visit Sikh, Hindu and Buddhist temples, walk the Mall in Shimla, bathe in hot springs, travel on mountain railways and busily immerse yourself in all things that make up the 'Indian experience'. - You stay in converted palaces, heritage properties and a quirky but delightfully characterful guest house.
 Culture and comfort combined! - Your guide will be an English-speaking Indian leader with knowledge and first-hand experience of the regions you will travel through. - There is plenty of walking at least seven good walks plus plenty of walking to see the sights in towns such as Amritsar and Shimla.
 An active holiday but nothing too strenuous. - The day walks are off-the-beaten track and you are unlikely to see many other westerners on them. - We have a maximum group size of 12 to ensure all the benefits of a genuine small group travel experience. - We have a wealth of travel experience at Mountain Kingdoms.
-If you have any questions about this holiday, contact Niki on 01543 844400 who researched this trip and would be very happy to help. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and other exciting tours and activities. - We are an IATA accredited agent and work directly with some of the world's major airlines.
-If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
-Please contact our Flights Manager, April, for flight options, quotes and further information.
+If you have any questions about this holiday, contact Niki on 01543 844400 who researched this trip and would be very happy to help. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and other exciting tours and activities. - If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
+Please contact our Flights team for flight options, quotes and further information.